Filmmaker Sorayos Prapapan in conversation with sound designer Tingli Lim

 Users will be able to rent some of these films to watch in the comfort of their homes, and a wider selection is available exclusively at our centre when we reopen (currently closed for the COVID-19 circuit breaker period).

 Click on the image below to rent the film.
 Other short films by Sorayos Prapapan are available to rent on the Objectifs Film Library.
-Please note this event does not include a live screening of the film; attendees are encouraged to watch it prior to the online session.

 How to join the online film club: